The York Rite in Maine consists of three separate bodies:

-The York Rite of Masonry (in Maine) consists of three separate bodies: the Royal Arch Chapter (Mt.
-Moriah #6), the Council of Royal & Select Masters (Bangor Council #5) and the Commandery of the Knights Templar (St. John’s #3).
-Each of these bodies has existed for nearly two centuries and they are active and involved.
-York Rite is an extraordinary Masonic experience open to all Master Masons and those who’ve become involved find much of interest.
-These groups draw their membership from a large surrounding area.
+Each of these bodies existed for nearly two centuries.
+They are active and involved.
+York Rite is an extraordinary Masonic experience open to all Master Masons.
+Those involved find much of interest.
+These groups draw membership from a large surrounding area.

-The York Rite is a collection of ten Masonic degrees and orders.
-These are conferred in the United States under a trilateral system of governance consisting of Chapters, Councils, and Commanderies.
-The name derives from the City of York where, according to one Masonic legend, the first meeting of Masons in England was held in the year 926 A.D.
+The York Rite comprises 10 Masonic degrees and orders.
+Conferred in the United States under a trilateral system of governance consisting of Chapters, Councils, and Commanderies.
+The name derives from the City of York.
+According to one Masonic legend, the first meeting of Masons in England occurred there in the year 926 A.D.

 The Essential Theme of the York Rite

-In the Chapter degrees, consisting of the Mark Master, Past Master, Most Excellent Master and the Royal Arch, you will find the Master’s Word and where it was concealed before the death of Hiram.
-In the Council degrees, comprised of the Royal Master, the Select Master and the Super Excellent Master, the Word is preserved.
-As a Royal Master you will have a conversation with Hiram Abif about his mortality.
-You will discover how and why the Master’s Word was lost, by whom, and for what purpose.
-The answers to these questions will be unveiled in the Select Master degree.
+The Council degrees, comprised of the Royal Master, Select Master, and Super Excellent Master, preserve The Word.
+As a Royal Master, you have a conversation with Hiram Abif about his mortality.
+You discover how and why the Master’s Word was lost, by whom, and for what purpose.
+The answers to these questions are unveiled in the Select Master degree.

-In the Orders of the Commandery, consisting of the Order of Red Cross, Order of Malta, and the Order of the Temple, the Word is explained.
-In the Commandery Orders, you will assist in rebuilding the 2nd Temple and learn the origins of the Knights Templar.
-You will become a Knight after the tradition of Templary.
+The Orders of the Commandery, consisting of the Order of Red Cross, Malta, and Temple, they explain The Word.
+In the Commandery Orders, you assist in rebuilding the 2nd Temple and learning the Knights Templar’s origins.
+You become a Knight after the tradition of Templary.